docdyhr/ansible-keyring/README.md

 ansible-playbook --vault-id vault-keyring.py playbook_vault.yml
 ```

-vault-keyring.py is automaticly used when defined in ansible.cfp so this will also work:
+vault-keyring.py is automaticly detected and used when the credentials is defined in ansible.cfg, so this will also work:

 ```cli
 ansible-playbook playbook_vault.yml